Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 So it's not just writing the books, and it's not just getting the books into the hands of many people as possible.

-It's then having an ongoing relationship with as many of those, their the readers, their parents, their grandparents, whatever.
+It's then having an ongoing relationship with as many of those, the readers, their parents, their grandparents, whatever.

-And one of the things that that we have done recently, we did a little contest, and I just I want to diverge from Open Line Friday for just a moment to tell you about some amazingly talented, exceptional young Americans.
+And I just, I want to diverge from Up Online Friday for just a moment to tell you about some amazingly talented, exceptional young Americans.

 And then we have the third thing was ask the author a great question.